talonhub/community/PRACTICES.md

 Some functionality needs to support multiple operating systems, such as using the correct keyboard shortcut based on the current operating system.
 It is not always necessary for new features to support every operating system, but it is recommended to put functionality that needs to work across operating systems in Talon abstractions so that they can be overridden based on the active operating systems.

 The common approach in Community is to provide the Windows implementation in the base files and put the Mac implementation in variants with the `_mac` postfix and the Linux implementation (if different from the Windows implementation) in variants with the `_linux` postfix.
 Consider looking at the [slack implementation](apps/slack) for an example.

+# Generalizing Commands
+If you write commands for a specific context that would be useful in other contexts, consider doing the following:
+  - Define a subdirectory for your commands in the [tags/](tags/) directory
+  - Provide empty action definitions in your subdirectory
+  - Define a tag for the commands
+  - Put the commands in your subdirectory
+  - Make the commands available when the tag is active
+  - Update [the tags read me](tags/README.md) describing your new commands
+  - Provide implementations for the actions in the original context you wrote them for
+  - Activate the tags in the original context

+You can see examples of the kinds of things we put in the general command grammar in the [tags/](tags/) directory.

+This approach allows reusing the same commands in multiple contexts and helps prevent inconsistencies.